tudelft3d/msc_geomatics_thesis_typst/README.md

 ![](./figs/vscode.png)

+### Web-application

 The web-application is free, the rending in real-time works great, and it has collaboration tools integrated.
-The only potential drawback is that not all fonts are present
+The only potential drawback is that not all fonts are present; with a local installation you can use any fonts on your computer.

 * [Typst.app](https://typst.app/)